CarlosLF/LaneLines_P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 5 steps:

+1) First, I converted the images to grayscale,
+2) Then I apply the Gaussian blur and compute the image edges,
+3) Then I Mask the image,
+4) after that I compute the lines using the Hough transform,
+5) Compute the left and right lines

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function to estimate the left and right lines.
+First I separate the two sets using the slopes.
+For each set I estimate a line using liner regresion.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+The result was the following:

 ![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the Hough algorithms finds lines that don't belog to the road images.

-Another shortcoming could be ...
+Another shortcoming could be that road lines couln't be detected due to the low image contrast.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to discard lines based on its slope.

-Another potential improvement could be to ...
+Another potential improvement could be to convert the image to HSV, mask the image based on the yellow and white color, and the apply the proposed pipline.